Public Transport Infrastructure, PPPs, and the Elephant in the Room

 The True Winning Approach

-Note that the public transportation sector faces a considerable challenge that diminishes the interest of many private investors: it is a public market, often highly politicized, in which governments are the final decision makers and payers.
+Note that the public transport sector faces a considerable challenge that diminishes the interest of many private investors: it is a public market, often highly politicized, in which governments are the final decision makers and payers.
 Thus, in the face of the State’s lack of commitment toward promoting innovation, private companies also prove reticent.

 Let’s continue with our example of an expected 10-billion-dollar investment.
 Imagine a PPP that no longer focuses on building and running a solution but instead relies on innovation to solve the issue of unaffordability.
 We could surmise the government contributes the equivalent of 0.5% to 1% of the expected costs of the infrastructure project (this would amount to 50 to 100 million dollars in our example) to foster innovation.
 The partnership’s goal would be to develop new technologies that offer a high-level mobility solution able to completely meet the expected transportation infrastructure’s needs, but without using expensive and limiting rail infrastructure.
 This approach could potentially reduce the total cost of infrastructure by a factor of 3, which would take it from 10 billion dollars to around 3.5 billion dollars.
-We are talking about a public-private partnership that would share the risk of innovation to save over 6 billion dollars—and this relates to only one public transportation project.
+We are talking about a public-private partnership that would share the risk of innovation to save over 6 billion dollars—and this relates to only one public transport project.
 You will tell me that risk factors related to innovation and cost overruns should be added here.
 Even if we doubled or tripled this development cost, the resulting savings to the State (and to taxpayers) would be incomparable.

 Utopic?
 When some are talking about developing a means of transportation to send people to Mars, we surely can be ingenious enough to find innovative solutions to more efficiently move people within the confines of our cities.
 If the example seems a bit rudimentary, the scenario is very realistic and is, in fact, precisely what Pantero proposes with its Road Tram concept.
 We need to look at PPPs differently and remember the governments’ economic role in these matters.